 Avoiding Social Isolation

 So how do you ensure your loved one doesn’t lose all his or her connections to the outside world?
 First, if your senior relative lives alone and you live in the same city, stop by for regular visits!
 Plan activities together to get them moving and engaged with others.
-Encourage and maybe even facilitate participation in meetups, get togethers with friends, picking up a hobby or volunteering.
+If they have a golf cart, take it for a ride around the neighborhood or to a nearby park as a fun way to get fresh air and meet people.
+Encourage and maybe even facilitate participation in meetups, get-togethers with friends, picking up a hobby, or volunteering.

 This is obviously not an option if you live far away or don’t have flexibility of circumstances to make frequent visits.
 If this is the case, you can talk to your parents’ neighbors and tell them your relative is all alone.
 Get their help in checking on them.
 The website, A Place for Mom, suggests a number of other things you can do as well.
 Here are four tips for avoiding social isolation: